pallets-eco/blinker/docs/source/index.rst

 Requirements
 ------------

-Python 2.4 or later.
+Python 2.4 or later; Python 3.0 or later.

 No other modules are required.

-As of Blinker 0.8, Python 3.1 passes all tests except for weakly binding to instance methods.

 License